 prints the decimal core image value of the argument argc in the function main.
-The request:

-main.argv,3/0
+main.argv,3/o

 prints the octal values of the three consecutive cells pointed to by argv in the function main.
 Note that these values are the addresses of the arguments to main.
 Therefore: